 Romans 2:7 “To those who by perseverance in doing good seek glory, honor, and immortality, He will give eternal life.”

-3. If you suffer for being obedient to Christ, you share in His glory.
+3. When we suffer for being obedient to Christ, we share in His glory.

 1 Peter 4:12-13 “Beloved, do not be surprised at the fiery trial that has come upon you, as though something strange were happening to you.
 But rejoice that you share in the sufferings of Christ, so that you may be overjoyed at the revelation of His glory.”

-4. When the Lord takes you into the trial, He is the One who brings you out.
+4. As the Lord leads you through the trial, He is the One who will also bring you out.

 Deuteronomy 7:19 “You saw with your own eyes the great trials, the signs and wonders, the mighty hand and outstretched arm, with which the LORD your God brought you out.
 The LORD your God will do the same to all the peoples you now fear.”

-When trouble comes, whether it is from God intentionally bringing trials or because of our foolishness, the hope of the righteous is maintained in their deliverer.
+When trouble comes, whether it is from God intentionally bringing about trials or because of our own foolishness, the hope of the righteous is maintained in our deliverer.

 Proverbs 11:7-11 “When a wicked man dies, his expectation will perish,